speudusa/csharp-web-development-wiki/Course-Overview-and-Structure.md

   * Designed to be **safe practice time** for students with TA support
 * Programming Assignments
   * Graded assignments for which students are given multiple weeks to complete

+## For Full-Time Students

+* Prep work
+  * Tasks student complete **in class**
+    * Reading chapters
+    * Reading quizzes
+    * Practice exercises
+* Primary Instruction
+  * Led by the instructor
+  * Lasts 45 minutes to 1 hour
+* Studio
+  * Students separate into assigned groups, that are led by a TA
+  * Lasts 1 to 1.5 hours
+  * Designed to be **safe practice time** for students with TA support
+* Programming Assignments
+  * Graded assignments for which students are given multiple days to complete during class
+* Self-Assessments (Full-Time Students only)
+  * These assessments are scheduled to provide feedback for the student about what concepts they understand and what they need to review.
+  * These are not graded, and will not prevent a student from passing the class.
+  * Use these to assess overall class understanding of concepts.

 # Tasks and Responsibilities
 Instructors and TAs are crucial to the success of the students.
 These tasks help ensure that everyone knows their role in the process.